phalcon/rest-api/README.md

 ```

 ### TODO
+- Work on companies `GET`
+- Work on relationships and data returned
-- Remove `/login` endpoint.
-Leave the generation of the JWT to the consumer (maybe)
+- Write examples of code to send to the client
+- Work on pagination
 - Perhaps add a new claim to the token tied to the device? `setClaim('deviceId', 'Web-Server')`.
 This will allow the client application to invalidate access to a device that has already been logged in.
-- Write examples of code to send to the client